$LevyIO

 Understanding the Mortgage Interest Credit (MCC)

-A credit for first-time homebuyers who received a Mortgage Credit Certificate from their state or local government.
+A homeowner credit for taxpayers who received a qualified Mortgage Credit Certificate from a state or local government agency and use Form 8396 to calculate the annual credit.

 Tax credits directly reduce the amount of tax you owe, making them more valuable than deductions which only reduce taxable income.
-The Mortgage Interest Credit (MCC) can reduce your tax liability by up to $2,000.
+On average, taxpayers save approximately $1,500 with this credit.

 To claim this credit, you will need to file Form 8396 and Form 1040 with your annual tax return.
 Make sure you meet all eligibility requirements and keep documentation of qualifying expenses or activities.